The Mindful Nonprofit Institute

 The MBSR program relies heavily on active and experiential learning, and as such, participants will be given home practice assignments.
 The home practice is an important part of program participation.

 The setting for the classes and the day long retreat will be comfortable and safe.
 It's crucial to highlight that information shared in all sessions will remain confidential.

 About the Facilitator

-Tim Blair will facilitate the program.
+Tim Blair is the founder of The Mindful Nonprofit Institute and he facilitates the 8-week program.
 Tim is a systems design consultant for nonprofit organizations, an MBSR teacher with his Teacher Qualification from UC San Diego's Mindfulness Based Professional Training Institute (MBPTI), and the founder of The Mindful Nonprofit Institute.
 Tim has completed MBPTI's MBSR Teacher Training Program and the Advanced Teacher Training Program.
-Tim regularly teaches the 8-Week MBSR Program to the general public at MaineHealth in Scarborough.
+Tim has regularly taught the 8-Week MBSR Program to the general public at MaineHealth in Scarborough.

 Tim has focused exclusively on work with nonprofits and foundations for over 17 years.
 This work has brought him inside conservation organizations, social service organizations, and educational institutions allowing him a deep understanding of the challenges faced by people who work in nonprofits.
-It is this understanding that has inspired him to bring this mindfulness training to the nonprofit sector.
+It is this understanding combined with his training in mindfulness that has inspired Tim to bring this practice to the nonprofit sector.